UPCOMING ADVENTURES

 Remote Rainforest & Coastal Wilderness

-Known for its biodiversity and isolation, Masoala offers one of the most immersive natural settings on the island.
+The scale and isolation create one of the most immersive natural environments on the island.

 Why Visit Masoala National Park

-Compared to more accessible parks, the experience here feels less structured and more exploratory.
+Compared to other rainforest parks, the experience here feels larger, wilder and more expedition-driven.

 What Can You Expect to See